PDXPythonPirates/python-linting-formatting/README.md

 # python-linting-formatting

-This demo will show how to set up Black, Flake8, isort, and Git Hooks for automatic linting and formatting.
+This is the starter repo for a demo that will show how to use Black, Flake8, isort, and Git Hooks for automatic linting and formatting.

 ## Automated Gitpod Installation